 - Organization of information: The best way to get a message across is by being organized.
-Present your information in a logical way that flows and is easy to follow.
+Present your data in a logical way that flows and is easy to follow.

 - Originality/creativity: This is your time to shine!
 You want the content of your video to be unique and something that you came up with on your own.
 Get creative, think outside of the box, and have fun!

 - Tone: The tone of the video is how you feel about your topic.
-Let your passion for your topic come through.
-Topics may warrant different tones.
-For example, sad topics will have sad tones but maybe it will have an optimistic tone when you present a viable solution at the end of the video.
+Let your passion for your subject come through.
+Different issues may warrant different tones.
+For example, sad topics will have low tones, but maybe they will have an optimistic tone when you present a viable solution at the end of the video.

 - Impression: You want to leave the judges with a lasting impact after they watch your video.
 You want them to learn something new, elicit a specific feeling, and leave them thinking about your video and topic long after they have finished watching it.

 - Solution: Every issue needs a solution.
-The judges will be looking for your personal solution ideas to your chosen topic.
-You can present original solutions that you came up with, or you can highlight an organization that is working to help find a solution to the problem.
+The judges will be looking for your unique solution ideas to your chosen topic.
+You can present original solutions that you came up with, or you can highlight an organization working to help find a solution to the problem.

 - Credit: You need to give credit to those who provided you with information.
 You need to include citations at the end of your presentation to receive credit in this category.

-- Timeliness: All videos must be submitted by August 31, 2021, to be judged.
-If you submit after the deadline, your video will automatically be disqualified.
+- Timeliness: All videos must be submitted by August 31, 2021, to be eligible for judging.
+If you submit after the deadline, your video will be automatically disqualified.

 Final Results :